margaretmf/margaretmf.github.io/creativewriting.md

 Rowing + Team Spirit = Oneness

 ## Think of a celebrity you would like to have dinner with.
 Write a note that just might catch that person's attention enough for him/ her to aggree to the dinner. ##
 It would be amazing to eat dinner with Taylor Swift.
-She's so in touch with the challenges in male-female relationships.
+She's so in touch common feelings people share.

 Dear Taylor,